.NET Aspire Azure Blob Storage integration

 Tracing

-The .NET Aspire Azure Blob Storage integration will emit the following tracing activities using OpenTelemetry:
+The .NET Aspire Azure Blob Storage integration emits the following tracing activities using OpenTelemetry:

 Metrics

-The .NET Aspire Azure Blob Storage integration currently does not support metrics by default due to limitations with the Azure SDK.
+The .NET Aspire Azure Blob Storage integration currently doesn't support metrics by default due to limitations with the Azure SDK.

 See also